 In the field of alternative dispute resolution, Mr. Weintraub has represented clients in arbitrations before FINRA and the American Arbitration Association.
 His alternative dispute resolution experience includes service as a member of the mediation panels for the Southern District of New York and the Commercial Division of New York State Supreme Court, and he has mediated more than 40 matters.
 Mr. Weintraub has also served as an arbitrator for New York Civil Court.

-Mr. Weintraub has taught brief writing, appellate brief writing, legal research, legal analysis, and effective writing skills as a professor at the University of Denver Sturm College of Law and St. John’s University School of Law.
+Mr. Weintraub has taught persuasive writing, brief writing, oral advocacy, negotiation, legal research, and legal analysis as a professor at the University of Denver Sturm College of Law and St. John’s University School of Law.
 While at St. John’s, he volunteered as a professor in the Ronald H. Brown Law School Prep Program, a pipeline program for increasing diversity in the legal profession.
-He is currently an Adjunct Professor of Lawyering & Legal Writing at the Benjamin N. Cardozo School of Law.
+He is currently an Adjunct Professor at Fordham University Law School.